Anatomy of a coalition

 - The slot number remains the foreign key for block-

-building lattices but is per-citizen.
+building lattices but is per-member.
 Slot

-Where each confluence commits
+Where each composite organism commits

 -